CodeWithDennis/larament/README.md

 - The profile page is enabled by default.

 ### Customizations
-- In a local environment, the custom login page automatically fills in the login details with the seeded user.
+- Custom login page that automatically fills in the login details with the seeded user.
+(Local environment only)
-- A custom profile page that includes an action to generate a password.
+- A custom profile page.
 - A [custom admin theme](https://filamentphp.com/docs/3.x/panels/themes#creating-a-custom-theme) is ready to be used.

 ## Packages